dcos/dcos-cli/README.rst

-DCOS Command Line Interface
+DC/OS Command Line Interface
 ===========================
-The DCOS Command Line Interface (CLI) is a cross-platform command line utility that provides a user-friendly yet powerful way to manage DCOS installations.
+The DC/OS Command Line Interface (CLI) is a cross-platform command line utility that provides a user-friendly yet powerful way to manage DC/OS installations.

 Installation and Usage
 ----------------------

-If you're a **user** of DCOS, please follow the `installation instructions`_.
+If you're a **user** of DC/OS, please follow the `installation instructions`_.
 Otherwise, follow the instructions below to set up your development environment.

 Detailed help and usage information is available through the :code:`dcos help` command and for specific subcommands through :code:`dcos <subcommand> --help`.

-Additional documentation for the CLI and for the DCOS in general is available in the `Mesosphere docs`_.
+Additional documentation for the CLI and for the DC/OS in general is available in the `Mesosphere docs`_.

 Parsing CLI Output